nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

   * Cons: Requires more time to implement.

-### [Proposed] Find feature
+### Find feature

-#### Proposed Implementation
+#### Implementation

-The proposed `find` mechanism extends the `find` mechanism of `AddressBook`, which only allows users to find entries based on the "Name" attribute.
-This extended find mechanism allows users to find entries based on multiple attribute, namely:
+The proposed `find` mechanism extends the `find` mechanism of `AddressBook`, which only allows users to find entries based on the `Name` attribute.
+This extended find mechanism allows users to find their garments using 1 or more of the garment attributes, namely:
-* Name
+* `Name`
-* Size
+* `Size`
-* Colour
+* `Colour`
-* DressCode
+* `DressCode`
-* Type
+* `Type`
-* Description
+* `Description`

+The command is parsed from `WardrobeParser` to the `FindCommandParser`, where the inputs are tokenized using `ArgumentTokenizer` into an object of `ArgumentMultiMap`, `argMultiMap`.
+An `AttributesContainsKeywordsPredicate` object of the input is then created with `argMultiMap` as the argument for the constructor.

-This is achieved through the creation of new Predicates (in addition to the existing NameContainsKeywordsPredicate):
+Finding the correct garment is achieved through the creation of new `Predicate` classes (in addition to the existing `NameContainsKeywordsPredicate`) which checks if a :
+* `ContainsKeywordsPredicate`
+* `SizeContainsKeywordsPredicate`
+* `ColourContainsKeywordsPredicate`
+* `TypeContainsKeywordsPredicate`
-* SizeContainsKeywordsPredicate
+* `DressCodeContainsKeywordsPredicate`
-* ColourContainsKeywordsPredicate
+* `DescriptionContainsKeywordsPredicate`
-*
+* `AttributesContainsKeywordsPredicate`

-FindCommandParser is updated to detect the prefixes for multiple attributes (i.e. `n/` for Name, `c/` for Colour, etc.) and the respective predicate is hence used to create the FindCommand Object
+`AttributesContainsKeywords` looks through each of the other types of `ContainsKeywordsPredicate` to return true for garments that pass each predicate, and false otherwise.

+The object of `AttributesContainsKeywordsPredicate` is passed to an object of `FindCommand`.
+The `execute` method of `FindCommand` object is then called with `model`, which then calls the `updateFilteredGarmentList` method of `model`.
+This then displays all matching garments in the data to the front end of the nufash application.

+Given below is an example usage scenario of how the `find` mechanism works.

+1. The user launches the nufash application for the first time and is presented with a list of all garments retrieved from local storage `wardrobe.json` (if applicable)

+2. The user executes `find n/Shirt shorts s/23 22 c/blue` command to find the garments that has name containing 'Shirt' or 'shorts', has size of 23 or 22, and has colour blue.
+The `find` command makes use of a `AttributesContainsKeywordsPredicate` to call the `updateFilteredGarmentList` display all the matching garments, without modifying the original garments list.
+   * Note: If no garments match the keywords given by the user, an empty list will be shown.

 The sequence diagram below shows how the find command works:
 ![Find Sequence Diagram](images/FindSequenceDiagram.png)